 The nylon belt holster that is included is pretty decent.
 It certainly isn’t bulletproof but, one nice feature is that the belt loop is detachable via velcro.
 That means you don’t have to remove your belt to take the holster off.

 After this Wuben T70 review, I’ll be giving it to my brother-in-law who is police officer with the RCMP(Royal Canadian Mounted Police.)
-He’ll put the flashlight and holster through its paces and I’ll get back to me with his feedback.
+He’ll put the flashlight and holster through its paces and I’ll get back to you with his feedback.

 I never use lanyards myself, but some folks prefer the extra security of having the flashlight attached to their wrist during night walks.